 Regularly review

 A final part of any data destruction policy should include procedures for routinely checking archives.
-This is to make sure there are no traces of purged data, or data that is no longer providing use and could be destroyed.
+This is to make sure there are no traces of purged data or data that is no longer useful and could be destroyed.

-Reviewing databases for existing, but irrelevant data, benefits an organisation in multiple ways.
-Regular reviewing of data prevents you from exceeding data deletion requirements and reduces the impact of potential data breaches.
+Reviewing databases for existing but irrelevant data benefits an organisation in multiple ways.
+Regular review of data prevents you from exceeding data deletion requirements and reduces the impact of potential data breaches.
 It also helps with the user experience because reducing the volume of stored data makes it easier for the user to find, search and interrogate data.

 Ask yourself: